December 29, 2025

 Start by fixing the message underneath.

-Tone of voice becomes powerful — even memorable — when it’s built on clarity, not decoration.
+Tone of voice becomes powerful, even memorable, when it’s built on clarity, not decoration.
 Once your message is sharper, your tone of voice becomes something people recognise, not something they skim past.